It’s time to resurrect chivalry; there’s a six-legged damsel in distress. Yes, the bees need our help. What can we do to help save the bees?

 There are various groups you can join that have the mandate to educate others on the bee situation and what we can do.
 Write to your councilman and even your senator.
 Every little effort counts.

-Wrapping Up How to Save the Bees
+Final Thoughts on How to Save the Bees

 Saving the bees is a big responsibility.
 There’s no time to waste.
 There are many ways we can make a difference.